csbg/CrossAncestryGenPhenTCGA/README.md

 This github hosts the code for the publication: **insert link**

 ## Data download
-The molecular data to run this script is downloaded from [GDC Data Portal](https://portal.gdc.cancer.gov).
-The data is downloaded using the [GDC Data Transfer Tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool) with the manifest in configs/data/<study>.
+The molecular data to run this script is downloaded from [GDC Data Portal](https://portal.gdc.cancer.gov) using the [GDC Data Transfer Tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool) with the **Manifest files** in configs/data/:
+* aesf

 ## Requirements
 Before running these scripts, please install the **CrossAncestryGenPhen** package from GitHub.